DanielCasti11o/DanielCasti11o/README.md

 - 🖥️ Understanding computer graphics basics.
 - 🔧 Leveraging the MLX library for graphical output.

-### 🛠️ Goals for FDF:

-- Render 3D wireframe maps with proper projection.
-- Add features like rotation, zoom, and color schemes.
-- Ensure smooth navigation and interaction.

-Stay tuned for updates on this project!
-I'll be sharing progress, challenges, and insights as I go.

 ---

 ## 🏗️ 42 Projects